 How many stakeholders for any prospect or key client are you connected to on social media, that you can have a decent conversation with?
 And how coordinated are you with the other experts in your organisation who can have complimentary stakeholder and influencer conversations with the people you cannot?

 When using any medium by which you have a conversation with a client or prospect, consider what’s working for them as they progress from awareness to decision (in the buyer journey).
-The emotion of decision-making is just as important as the logic.
+Emotion in decision-making is just as important as logic.
 But how do you get to really know people, deeply and from every angle?
 What makes them tick or frustrates them?

 If you’ve done your homework with marketing, you will have typical buyer personas built, so you can tailor writing to logical and emotional aspects.
 This can impact the tone of voice and writing style you adopt.
 It can also impact the stories you tell and the experts you link-in for perspective and insight.